tinnam11/ezy_parking/README.md

 **Built for GEOG 328: Web GIS, this project highlights practical spatial analysis and UI/UX design for geospatial applications.**

+## Project Goals

+This project aims to visualize Seattle's parking availability, and provide meaningful insights for residents, city planners and tourists.
+By leveraging geospatial data, we strive to enhance urban mobility and contribute to more efficient parking management in Seattle, as well as improve parking accessibility for all users.

 ## 🗺️ Features

 **1. Search & Directions Support**